AlainJoss/datathon_ubs/README.md

+# Datathon - ETH Analytics Club - 26-28 April 2024
-# UBS Challenge: Technical Report
+## UBS Challenge: Technical Report

 ## Introduction
 Welcome to our project repository for the UBS Challenge.
 This project focuses on leveraging Instagram data to identify and capitalize on investment opportunities.
 This documentation provides a comprehensive overview of our analytical process, detailing our methodologies, the challenges we encountered, and the strategies we adopted to overcome these issues.